-The Financial Literacy Project (FLP) is the brain-child of two of the current board’s directors— Jessica Greer Griffith and Elisa Downey-Zayas— both of whom decided to enlist the support of the Toll Public Interest Center in order to illuminate the complexities of finance to low-income Philadelphia residents.
+The Financial Literacy Project (FLP) was established to illuminate the complexities of finance to low-income Philadelphia residents.
 Under the domain of the Financial Literacy Project, the organization is bifurcated into the Volunteer Income Tax Assistance (VITA) wing, as well as the Community Outreach wing.

 Importantly, FLP is a new and well-resourced pro bono group.
 The FLP board places a premium on the input of the law school’s 1L class, and to this end actively recruits 1L Representatives from its membership base.
 As a developing group, the Penn Law Financial Literacy Project is administrated as an open-forum for improving its charter and strategic growth: the board grants substantial deference to the proposals of its members.